vectordotdev/vector/website/docs/reference/sinks/gcp_stackdriver_logging.md

 #### type

 The monitored resource type.
 For example, the type of a Compute Engine VM instance is gce_instance.

-See the [Google Cloud Platform monitored resource documentation](https://cloud.google.com/monitoring/api/resources) for more details.
+See the [Google Cloud Platform monitored resource documentation][urls.gcp_resources] for more details.

 </Field>